Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 - Toledo has played six games, with three wins against the spread.

-- The Rockets have been favored by 4.5 points or more four times this season and have covered the spread in two of them.
+- The Rockets have covered the spread once this season when favored by 5.5 points or more (in three chances).

-- Toledo's games this year have gone over the total in one out of five opportunities (20%).
+- Toledo's games this year have hit the over on one of five set point totals (20%).

-- When Toledo records more than 27.5 points, it is 2-0 against the spread and 2-1 overall.
+- When Toledo scores more than 27.5 points, it is 2-0 against the spread and 2-1 overall.

-- Toledo is 2-0 against the spread and 3-0 overall when the team amasses more than 396.8 yards.
+- When Toledo churns out over 396.8 yards, the team is 2-0 against the spread and 3-0 overall.

-- The Rockets have two giveaways this season, while the Chippewas have six takeaways .
+- The Rockets have turned the ball over two times this season, four fewer than the Chippewas have forced (6).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.